RafaelBarbosatec/bsev/README.md

 # BSEV (BloC,Streams,Events,View)

-Set of packages and utilitarian functions that help in the use of BloC pattern with dependency injection
+Set of packages and utilitarian functions that help in the use of BloC pattern with dependency injection.
+With bsev you will use the Bloc pattern in a simple, reactive and organized way.
+Communication between the business logic and the view occurs entirely through two-way streams.

 ![fluxo_bsev](https://github.com/RafaelBarbosatec/bsev/blob/master/imgs/fluxo_bsev.png)